 The second round will consist of a negotiation exercise based on relevant European law cases.
 The teams working in six parallel sessions will each be assigned to one of the parties/companies involved.
-They will have the remainder of day 1 to prepare their respective positions.
-On the morning of the second day, they will take part in a 90-minute negotiation in the presence of a Jury member (jurors will assess different teams in the oral defence and negotiation exercises).
+They will have one hour to prepare their respective positions.
+On the afternoon of the first day, they will take part in a 90-minute negotiation in the presence of a Jury member (jurors will assess different teams in the oral defence and negotiation exercises).
 The jurors will assess the performance of each team according to the following criteria:

 - Anticipation of future problems and solutions

 - Critical thinking